dmj/schematron-workshop-tei2022-public/README.md

 # A short Introduction to Schematron

-This repository contains slides, software, and examples for the half-day workshop "A short Introduction to Schematron" held at the TEI Conference and Members' Meeting 2022 in Newcastle, UK.
+This repository contains slides, software, and exercises for the half-day workshop "A short Introduction to Schematron" held at the TEI Conference and Members' Meeting 2022 in Newcastle, UK.

 ## Abstract